campanam/RatesTools/doc/pipeline_details.md

 The following document provides detailed descriptions of the steps included in the RatesTools pipeline.
 Please note that the commands shown below only list non-standard options for clarity.
 We omit basic input/output required for these commands.
 See the documentation for these programs for operation details.

 ## prepareRef
-The prepareRef process indexes the reference sequence using `bwa index` (and optionally the specified indexing algorithm) and `samtools faidx`.
+The prepareRef process indexes the reference sequence using `bwa index` [1] (and optionally the specified indexing algorithm) and `samtools faidx` [2].
 It also generates a sequence dictionary using `samtools dict`.

 ## alignSeqs
 The alignSeqs process aligns read pairs (in two separate fastq format files) against the indexed reference sequencing using `bwa mem` and converts to bam format using `samtools view` to conserve disk space.